simpleinjector/Documentation/source/aop.rst

             new NotifyStaffWhenCustomerMovedEventHandler(),
         };

-    container.RegisterCollection<IEventHandler<CustomerMovedEvent>>(handlers);
+    container.Collection.Register<IEventHandler<CustomerMovedEvent>>(handlers);

 Although this registration contains a list of singletons, the container has no way of knowing this.
 The collection could easily have been a dynamic (an ever changing) collection.
 In this case, the container calls the registered predicate once (and supplies the predicate with the *IEventHandler<CusotmerMovedEvent>* type) and if the predicate returns true, each element in the collection is decorated with a decorator instance.

 .. container:: Note

     **Warning**: In general you should prevent registering uncontrolled collections.
 The container knows nothing about them, and can't help you in doing :doc:`diagnostics <diagnostics>`.
 Since the lifetime of those items is unknown, the container will be unable to wrap a decorator with a lifestyle other than transient.
-Best practice is to register container-controlled collections which is done by using one of the **RegisterCollection** overloads that take a collection of *System.Type* instances.
+Best practice is to register container-controlled collections which is done by using one of the **Collection.Register** overloads that take a collection of *System.Type* instances.

 .. _Using-contextual-information-inside-decorators: